antoniodegou/wordupp/README/TXT/ux_strategy.md

 - The main goal is to carve a specific new style in the global social media zeitgeist.
 - That comes with a premium price for maintenance and little profit.
-- Create a new look
+- Create a new look in the cultural scope of social media.

 | [UX <---- Before](user_experience.md)  | [Next ---> Scope Plane](ux_scope.md)  |
 |:----------|:----------|